The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: Discussion and conclusions

-The gluon pressure's (7.1) fall off just after $T_c$ is not a simple polynomial-type one, see fig. 1.
+The NP gluon pressure (5.1) has a maximum at some characteristic temperature $T = T_c = 266.5 \ \MeV$, see fig. 1, at which its exponential rise in the $T \rightarrow T_c$ limit is changed to fall off at $T \geq T_c$.
+Its fall off just after $T_c$ is not a simple polynomial-type one, see fig. 1.
 It is due to its rather complicated dependence on the temperature and mass gap in the region of high temperatures up to approximately $(4-5)T_c$.
-So NP effects are still important within our approach in this temperature interval, i.e., the GP can be considered as still remaining strongly interacting medium in this region.
+So NP effects are still important within our approach in this temperature interval, i.e., the gluon plasma (GP) can be considered as still remaining strongly interacting medium in this region (we call the dynamical content of the GM above $T_c$. as GP).
 Only in the limit of very high temperature $T \rightarrow \infty$ it can be considered as weakly interacting medium, and the gluon pressure has a corresponding polynomial-type character, eq.~(7.6).

-Possessing so nice features, the gluon pressure (7.1) at first sight seems to have one unpleasant "defect".
+Possessing these features, the NP gluon pressure (5.1) at first sight seems to have one unpleasant "defect".
 From fig. 1 it clearly follows that it will never reach the general SB constant/limit at very high temperatures after $T_c$.
 However, that is not a surprise, since the SB term has been canceled in the gluon pressure from the very beginning due to the normalization condition of the free PT vacuum to zero, as discussed in some details in sect.
 VII.
-The gluon pressure (5.1) may change its exponential regime below $T_c$ only in the close neighborhood of $T_c$ in order for its full counterpart to reach the requested SB limit at high temperatures.
+The NP gluon pressure (5.1) may change its exponential regime below $T_c$ only in the close neighborhood of $T_c$ in order for its full counterpart (mentioned above in sect.
+VII) to reach the requested SB limit at high temperatures.
 The SB term cannot be added to eq.~(5.1), even multiplied by the corresponding $\Theta ((T / T_c) - 1)$-function.
 In this case the full pressure will get a jump at $T=T_c$, which is not acceptable.
-So some other term(s), multiplied by the corresponding $\Theta ((T_c / T) - 1)$-function, should be added as well in order to ensure a smooth transition across $T_c$ for the full gluon pressure.
-These problems make the inclusion of the SB term into the gluon EoS (5.1) highly non-trivial in order to transform it into the full gluon EoS.
+So some other term(s), multiplied by the corresponding $\Theta ((T_c / T) - 1)$-function, should be added as well in order to ensure a smooth transition across $T_c$ for the full gluon pressure (which means that some fine-tuning mechanism has to be formulated for the above-mentioned purpose).
+These problems make the inclusion of the SB term into the NP gluon EoS (5.1) highly non-trivial in order to transform it into the full gluon EoS.
 Only after its inclusion into eq.~(5.1) in a self-consistent way, such obtained full equation can be called the GP pressure or the GP EoS, and denoted as $P_{GP}(T)$ (we call the dynamical content of GP below $T_c$ as GM).